 Within two years, most of today’s cybersecurity technologies will be obsolete.

 The current system of patches, firewalls and blacklists isn’t working.
-It’s no match for the organized crime rings that carry out more than 80 percent of attacks.
-These groups systematically probe for weaknesses, share tools and techniques, and continually develop countermeasures for even today’s most advanced security technologies.
+It’s no match for the organized crime rings that carry out more than 80 percent of attacks, systematically probing for weaknesses, sharing tools and techniques, and continually developing countermeasures for even today’s most advanced security technologies.

 One method is known as fully homomorphic encryption, which makes it possible to crunch data while its encrypted, meaning the data used never yields any private information.
-While this could be a great solution, it’s still a few years away from being practical because of processing speed.
+While this could be a great solution, it’s still a few years out from being practical due to processing speed.

 Another innovation is called pseudonymization, or if that is a mouthful, desensitized data.
 The idea is simple, even obvious — transform data so it looks and behaves like the real data, but it’s not.

 For the past several years, IBM cryptographers in Zurich have been developing this technology and it’s commercialized under the name the IBM High Assurance Desensitization Engine.

 The timing couldn’t be better due to the recent data privacy leaks and to meet the EU’s upcoming General Data Protection Regulation (GDPR), which seeks to create a harmonized data protection law framework across the EU which imposes strict rules on those hosting, moving and ‘processing’ this data, anywhere in the world.

 The technology works by creating replicas of production data, which are significantly less sensitive than the original data, but maintain all desired characteristics for further use.
 Put simply, the data maintains it’s utility, while also being privacy friendly.